-For a Cocas palm 8 – 12m is quite large, so it is more likely you have either a cotton palm of a canary island date palm.
-They are priced a little different to Cocos palms, but there is a specific section below.
+For a Cocas palm 8 – 12m is quite large, so it is more likely you have either a cotton palm or a canary island date palm.
+They are priced a little different from Cocos Palms, but there is a specific section below.

-If it is a plan with a truck about 30cm in diameter and the height of 2-3 stories you at look at $500 – $600.
+If it is a plan with a truck about 30cm in diameter and a height of 2-3 stories you at look at $500 – $600.

 Palm tree removal prices by type/ species

 Australian Cotton palm tree removal cost

 This can be quite a beautiful tree when it is pruned on a regular basis.
 For an arborist though, they are a nightmare to prune or remove.
 The reason is the razor-sharp spines that are all over each frons.